Boston and Cambridge were centers of the Sixties counterculture, and from 1967-70 the other Boston Tea Party was the epicenter of the center.

 The concert hall’s manager, Steve Nelson, used to walk into the offices of Boston After Dark, take over a workspace, open a briefcase full of graphic layout tools and make up ads on the spot.
 His successor, Bob Driscoll, later created a Boston Tea Party look, spare with plenty of white space.
 Those posters are now highly collectible.
 (To see Boston Tea Party posters in chronological order, click here.)

 On May 26, 1967, the Velvet Underground played The Boston Tea Party, the first of many times.
 The band was one of the most influential in rock history.
-Andy Warhol managed them as the house band for his Factory, but for several years The Boston Tea Party was their home base.
+Andy Warhol managed them as the house band for his Factory, but for several years they used The Boston Tea Party as their home base.
 In late 1968, Lou Reed said onstage, “This is our favorite place to play in the whole country.”

 A photograph of the Velvet Underground on the back cover of the White Light/White Heat album shows them under The Boston Tea Party marquee and the letters ‘ARTY.’
 (To hear the Jan.
 10, 1969 Velvet Underground show, click here.)